Finiteness of nonzero degree maps between three-manifolds: Domination of bounded degree

-When $\chi=0$, there are only finitely many allowable values of $s,g$ and $a_i$'s by the formula of $\chi$.
-For each possibility, there are only finitely allowable values of $b_i$'s because $0<b_i<a_i$ for $1\leq i\leq s$, and because $b_0$ can be bounded by the torsion-size comparison.
-Thus there are at most finitely many homeomorphically distinct $N$'s with $\chi=0$.
+When $\chi=0$ occurs, there are only finitely many allowable values of $s,g$ and $a_1,\cdots,a_s$, by the formula of $\chi$.
+For each possibility, there are only finitely allowable values for $b_1,\cdots,b_s$, by $0<b_i<a_i$.
+The value $b_0$ can be bounded with the torsion-size comparison.
+Thus there are at most finitely many homeomorphically distinct $N$ with $\chi=0$.

-When $\chi<0$, we have $\chi\leq-\frac1{42}$ realized when the base-orbifold is the turnover $F_0(2,3,7)$.
-Using the Seifert volume introduced in \cite{BG}, we have $\mathrm{SV}(M)\geq d\cdot\mathrm{SV}(N)=|e|^{-1}\chi^2d$, (cf. \cite[Lemmas 3 (2), 4 (3)]{WZ}).
-Thus $|e|$ is bounded from zero in terms of $M$.
-By Lemma \ref{boundTor} and the torsion-size formula above, we can bound the $s$ and the values of $a_i$'s.
-This in turn yields an upperbound of $|b_0|$ applying the torsion-size comparison again.
-Thus there are at most finitely many homeomorphically distinct $N$'s with $\chi<0$ as well.
-This completes the proof of Proposition \ref{d-dominateSF}. \end{proof}
+When $\chi<0$ occurs, we have $\chi\leq-1/42$, equal if the base $2$--orbifold is a turnover $F_0(2,3,7)$.
+Using Seifert volume as introduced by Brooks--Goldman \cite{BG}, (denoting by $\mathrm{SV}$,) we have $\mathrm{SV}(M)\geq d\cdot\mathrm{SV}(N)=|e|^{-1}\chi^2d$, (see \cite[Lemmas 3(2) and 4(3)]{WZ}).
+Then $|e|$ is bounded from zero in terms of $M$.
+By Lemma \ref{boundTor} and the above torsion-size formula, we can bound $s$ and $a_1,\cdots,a_s$.
+This in turn yields an upper bound for $|b_0|$, again by the torsion-size comparison.
+Thus there are at most finitely many homeomorphically distinct $N$ with $\chi<0$ as well.